SummerChalmers/Consumer_Complaints/README.md

 <div align = "center">
 <img src = "https://github.com/SummerChalmers/Consumer_Complaints/blob/main/top20NRC.png" width = "700">
 </div>
-  -This bar chart shows the top 20 negavtive words and how oftne they were used.
+  -This bar chart shows the top 20 negavtive words and how oftne they were used in consumers complaints.

 ### Top Twenty Bing Negavive Words
 <div align = "center">
 <img src = "https://github.com/SummerChalmers/Consumer_Complaints/blob/main/top20Bing.png" width = "700")>
 </div>
-  -This bar chart shows the top 20 negative words and how often they were used.
+  -This bar chart shows the top 20 negative words and how often they were used in Consumer complaints.

 ### Word Cloud Top Twenty NRC Negative Words
 <div align = "center">
 <img src = "https://github.com/SummerChalmers/Consumer_Complaints/blob/main/wordcloudNRC.png" width = "700")>
 </div>
-  -This word cloud shows what word is used the most in the NRC database.
+  -This word cloud shows what word is used the most in consumer complaints along with the NRC database.

 ### Word Cloud Top Twenty Bing Negative Words
 <div align = "center">
 <img src = "https://github.com/SummerChalmers/Consumer_Complaints/blob/main/wordcloudBing.png" width = "700")>
 </div>
--This word cloud shows what word is used the most in the Bing database.
+-This word cloud shows what word is used the most in consumer complaints along with the Bing database.